Randburg: The Great Depression and Development

-Randburg was founded as a town in 1959, as the amalgamation of 32 suburbs, northwest of Johannesburg.
+Autonomy and the Establishment of Randburg

+The establishment of Randburg as an independent town was driven by a self-appointed committee led by Robert van Tonder, a dynamic leader and District Secretary of the National Party.
+In 1956, van Tonder founded the Dorpsraadaksiekomitee with the aim of creating a town with an Afrikaans character, distinct from the predominantly English Johannesburg, which he viewed as politically left-leaning.
+The committee's petition for independence was supported by the Lorentz Commission, which, after considering the evidence, recommended the establishment of Randburg as a separate town.
+Randburg officially came into being on July 1, 1959.

+The Path to Autonomy

+During the process of establishing Randburg's autonomy, local elections were held in the North-Western Johannesburg Local Area Committee (LAC).
+The enthusiasm for independence was high in Randburg, contrasting with the apathy in other areas of Northern and North-Eastern Johannesburg.
+The success of Randburg's residents in securing independence inspired other areas north of Johannesburg to push for greater autonomy.

+Conflict with the Provincial Authorities

+In the 1950s, tensions arose between the Provincial Administration and the Peri-Urban Areas Health Board (PUAHB), which had jurisdiction over Randburg.
+The Board, responsible for providing services and maintaining sanitary conditions, was reluctant to relinquish control over Randburg, fearing that it would become a financially insecure and poorly managed town.
+Despite the Board's opposition, the Province supported the move towards local autonomy, leading to Randburg's eventual independence.

+The Lorentz Commission's findings and the Province's determination to promote autonomy marked a turning point in the development of Randburg, paving the way for its growth into a thriving, self-governing municipality.
+By 1972, the Randburg Town Council had established guidelines for the development of residential areas, the central business district (CBD), and industrial zones, setting the stage for the area's future growth and prosperity.

 Although economically linked to Johannesburg, residents chose to create their own town council.
 The name Randburg was chosen in a competition, and is derived from the South African Rand currency, which was introduced at around the same time that the new municipality was established in 1959.
 Like other affluent northern suburbs of Johannesburg, the area was regarded as relatively liberal and elected Democratic Party members of parliament.
 As Apartheid ended, it became more supportive of F. W. de Klerk's reform-minded National Party.
 In 1962, it became a municipality.

 The resident demographic of Randburg tends to be more affluent than most of Johannesburg.
 The area was declared as a white area during the Apartheid era, but post-apartheid has attracted a varied population.
 In 2001, it was still predominantly occupied by white English and Afrikaans suburbanites.